ryedin/site/_posts/2016-08-18-rack-auth-postmortem.md

 ## Root Cause and Recovery

-Recently we set out to make a security improvement to Rack to not display the API in CloudFormation in plaintext, as reported in [GitHub Issue #425](https://github.com/convox/rack/issues/425).
+Recently we set out to make a security improvement to Rack to not display the API key in CloudFormation in plaintext, as reported in [GitHub Issue #425](https://github.com/convox/rack/issues/425).

 [Pull Request 969](https://github.com/convox/rack/pull/969) had a patch to use the CloudFormation NoEcho security feature.
 This was released in version [20160816160115](https://github.com/convox/rack/releases/tag/20160816160115) on Tues.
 August 16th.